Table of Contents

 Sorry if it seems curt to just request an auction economy, but this is the one single thing about this game I simply do not understand.
 I cannot readily sell staples like Quality Phlog or Cotton directly to players that I know could use them, instead I have to craft a box that costs leather and wood resources and doesn't last more than 90 minutes and half the time I have to guess what a reasonable price is from players that are overcharging (player stalls) or underpaying (work orders).
 With rare exceptions, many of these go without getting a single sale so I instead use them to give away items instead.

 When I go to price items in the stalls, it needs to be high enough that some high level with unlimited resources doesn't just buy it completely out to sell at their stall for an inflated price, but not so high that newbies can't buy it to level their crafting skills.
-Or I have to rent a vendor and use an alt that goes to a poetry jam to be able to effectively sell things.

 There are some staple items in game that simply MUST have an auction for there to be a robust player economy.
-Specifically I'm thinking Animal Skins, Cotton, and Phlog fall into this category, actually.
+Specifically, I'm thinking Animal Skins, Cotton, and Phlog fall into this category, actually.
 At the very least add in an auction for these and see if the playerbase thinks it's a bad thing after like, three months.
 If everyone hates it, I'll admit it was a bad idea, but I think certain staple goods *should* be auctionable and I think players will love it if auctions existed for such staple goods, too.

 In short, I think some of the barriers to player trading that exist in PG don't make sense.
 This game is already played by a bunch of us on the autistic spectrum, so we honestly need more incentives and facilities to directly trade with other players than less, IMHO. :D

 I would even consider adding money-only dungeons as higher level duo/triple-dailies with lvl 65+ mob/elites from the top 3 dungeons, but automate creating them like the War Caches.
 These could be very simple and wouldn't require going through a 45 minute-plus dungeon.
 Short 15 minute excursions with low cash rewards might work, or more rewards, but slightly longer like 30 minutes.
 They'd be designed for two to three newer high level players or perhaps even soloable by a longtime level 80 max endurance tank player, but take a lot longer to kill.
-They could even have a spot where it requires two people or three people to pull a lever at the same time to open a door or something to enforce duo-triple play if necessary.
+They could even have a spot where it requires two people to pull a lever at the same time to open a door or something to enforce duo play if necessary.

 Optional: Tokens from these could then be turned in once per day for either money or time-locked items like Vervadium and Fae Silk.
 Money isn't enough of a reward depending on the time sink and having to find other people.
 Another option: allow bartering loot from these dungeons for high level seeds like Red Rose, Muntok Peppercorns, Mint, Honey, Saddle Gems, or higher Animal Fats like Typical and Smooth Fat.
 They are still time-locked items, this makes these rare items just a little easier to obtain.

-I should probably just participate more in the Aurum Rest (spelling?) dailies to see if this already kind of exists with those or something, but I think the lack of great grouping abilities for this sort of thing has impeded participating for the most part. :/
+I should probably just participate more in the Aurum Rest (spelling?) dailies to see if this already kind of exists with those or something, but I think the lack of great grouping abilities for this sort of thing has impeded participation for the most part. :/

 Gossip System